zehreken/zehreken.github.io/_posts/2018-12-16-code-reuse-for-rapid-prototyping.markdown

 ##### Template
 Having a prototype template is an important asset for faster prototyping as well.
 It gives developers a solid entrance point, also helps new developers understand the flow.
 It would be better if it has the services above already implemented.
 A simple UI layer is also very useful.
 For hyper casual games, it is a play button, some text fields for score and other simple instructions and maybe a settings button.
+##### Third Party
+Another important point is using other people's code.
+There are lots of free and paid tools for game development.
+Before creating your own tool, you should check github and stores and it's highly likely that you are going to find a better implementation of the tool you have in mind.